Xanthic/cache-api/README.md

 Aside: the `removalListener` in the example above technically has no effect, but is included for illustration.

-Note: Kotlin users can enjoy an [even cleaner](kotlin/src/test/kotlin/io/github/xanthic/cache/ktx/KotlinTest.kt) syntax via the extensions module!
+Note: Kotlin users can enjoy an [even cleaner](kotlin/src/test/kotlin/io/github/xanthic/cache/ktx/KotlinTest.kt) syntax via the [extensions module](https://search.maven.org/search?q=g:io.github.xanthic.cache%20a:cache-kotlin)!

-## WIP

-This API is still in alpha development stage.
-The current TODO list includes:

-- [x] Add Javadocs
-- [x] Incorporate logging (via SLF4J)
-- [x] Create test suite (via JUnit)
-- [ ] Consider if any more bindings should be added for initial release
-- [ ] Eventually: Publish to Maven

 ## FAQ